fsaleemm/apim-multitenant/README.md

 You can use either the "Get Tenant Data - Storage" or "Get Tenant Data - App Config" API operation to demonstrate the capability.
 Below are steps for using Storage Account.

-1. Go to the demo APIM instance in Azure Portal, go to APIs, and find "Get Configuration Cached" under All APIs that gets deployed.
-Select the "Tenant data" Operation.
+1. Go to the demo APIM instance in Azure Portal, go to APIs, and find "Multi-tenant Configurations" API under All APIs that gets deployed.
+Select the "Get Tenant Data - Storage" or "Get Tenant Data - App Config" Operation.
 Click Test.

     ![](media/s6.png)